-Amateur Long Drive™ World Championship Rules and Guidelines
+Amateur Long Drive™ Qualifying and World Championship Rules & Guidelines

-Please note: Changes were made (and clarifications were added) to these rules and guidelines on January 9, 2018.
+Please note: Changes were made (and clarifications were added) to these rules and guidelines on April 23, 2018….”Qualifying Drives”

 Amateur Long Drive™

-Any amateur is eligible for ALDC competition. *Professional long drive competitors are not allowed to compete but, may perform in exhibition rounds.
+Any amateur is eligible for ALD competition. *Professional long drive competitors are not allowed to compete but, may perform in exhibition rounds.

-ALDC divisions shall include Youth Male, Youth Female, Adult Male, Adult Female, Senior Male, Senior Female, Super Senior Male, and Super Senior Female, and Adaptive Long Drive divisions.
+ALD divisions shall include Youth Male, Youth Female, Junior Male, Junior Female, Adult Male, Adult Female, Senior Male, Senior Female, Super Senior Male, Super Senior Female, and Adaptive Long Drive divisions.

 Youth 12 and under